Meet our team and discover our projects

 Herpetology staff, fellows and associates have active collection-based research programs around the world focusing on uncovering the diversity and informing the conservation of amphibians and reptiles.

-The Australian Museum Herpetology collection contains most known Australian species of amphibian and reptile.
-Although constantly growing, the size of the collection is estimated at 194,977 specimens, including 628 Primary Type (species reference) specimens, of which nearly 100 percent have been digitised.
-The Herpetology collection is housed across two Australian Museum storage locations: the Sydney CBD site and Castle Hill.
+The Australian Museum Herpetology collection contains specimens of most known Australian species of amphibian and reptile.
+Although constantly growing, the size of the collection is over 200,000 specimens, including almost 700 Primary Type (species reference) specimens, of which nearly 100 percent have been digitised.
+The Herpetology collection is the largest herpetological collection in Australia and is housed across two Australian Museum storage locations: the Sydney CBD site and Castle Hill.

 Reptiles are the major group represented - more than two thirds of the total collection.
 Lizards make up around two thirds of all reptiles, a feature that reflects the richness (in terms of number of species) of this group of reptiles.
 Lizards from northern and eastern Australia and the Pacific Islands are particularly well represented, as this group has been the focus of research interests at various times throughout the history of the Herpetology section.
 There are also significant collections of sea snakes and freshwater turtles.
 The amphibian collection is extensive in its coverage of species at both at a national and a broader Australasian level, and contains representatives of frog species that are now extinct.